 The Credit Union is very proud of its staff and management and the manner in which they continue to serve our members in a timely and professional manner.
 The additional time and dedication that they volunteer to various community activities and associations is just one of the many ways DDCU remains committed to Dodsland, Plenty and the surrounding area.
-In the past year we saw Adele McLeod and Susan Neumeier retire from the Credit Union and welcomed Ethan Webber and Stephanie Hollman as Member Service Reps.
+In the past year we saw multiple changes to our staff, with the departures of Sharleen Zerr and Ethan Webber and the hiring of Jessica Wagner, Brandi Webber and Cory Boutin.